syncweek-react-aad/react-aad/README.md

 The `AzureAD` component is the primary method to add authentication to your application.
 When the component is loaded it internally uses MSAL to check the cache and determine the current authentication state.
 The users authentication status determines how the component will render the `children`.

 1. If the `children` is an element, it will only be rendered when the `AzureAD` detects an authenticated user.
-2. If the `children` is a function, then it will always be executed and a reference to the `login`, `logout`, `authenticationState`, and `accountInfo` will be passed down.
+2. If the `children` is a function, then it will always be executed with the following argument:
+    ```tsx
+    {
+      login, // login function
+      logout, // logout function
+      authenticationState, // the current authentication state
+      error, // any error that occured during the login process
+      accountInfo, // account info of the authenticated user
+    }
+    ```

 The `AzureAD` component will check that the IdToken is not expired before determining that the user is authenticated.
 If the token has expired, it will attempt to renew it silently.
 If a valid token is maintained it will be sure there is an active Access Token available, otherwise it will refresh silently.
 If either of the tokens cannot be refreshed without user interaction, the user will be prompted to signin again.

 ```tsx